-RPM has a number of features designed to support print job workflows.
-Workflow is a process more than a formula; so we will discuss several strategies for workflow on this page.
+RPM has several features designed to support print job workflows.
+Workflow is a process more than a formula, so we will discuss several strategies for workflow on this page.

 Transforming the data

 RPM provides around thirty transforms, which make some kind of change to the data.
-You could categories the transforms this way:
+You could categorize the transforms this way:

 - change from one form to another, such as EBCDIC to ASCII, other code pages, PCL to text and vice versa